Redesigning the Setlary's Daily Auto Salary Cash-Out Experience

 By receiving their salary daily, users no longer need to wait until payday, making it easier to manage daily expenses, cover urgent needs, and avoid reliance on high-interest loans or credit.
 This consistent cash flow provides financial stability, helping users budget more effectively and reduce financial stress.

-Fig. 1 - Existing DAC screen, before activating DAC (left) and after activating (right)
+Fig. 1 - Existing DAC screen, before activating DAC (left) and after activating (right).

 Problem

-Fig. 2 - User Problems
+Fig. 4 - User Personas.

 Redesign Goal

-Fig. 3 - DAC's user journey, the impacted area marked in red.
+Fig. 6 - DAC's user journey, the impacted area marked in red.

 Redesign Strategy